0x61616161/0x61616161.github.io/content/posts/waifu_university.md

 The Waifu University team took triage collections from the affected hosts using the account WAIFU\kscanlan6 at approximately 2024-03-07 05:00:00 UTC.
 Consider activity after this point related to the response.

 ![network_diagram.png](xintra/waifu_university/network_diagram.png)

+## Scoping the incident

+Personally, I had a bit of a harder than expected start here, which is likely lack of experience.
+In the end, I unzipped the existing images, loaded them and took a look around.

+I assume there is a better way to do this with some kind of tool.

+### Question 1

+What was the domain the threat actor has requested the victim to visit in order to further communications?

+### Question 2

+What was the file name of the ransom note left behind by the ransomware?

+### Question 3

+What was the file extension the ransomware added to encrypted files?